mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Introduction

 \section{Introduction}

-Visual Question Answering (VQA)~\cite{antol2015vqa,goyal2017making} is a challenging task at the intersection of vision and language understanding, requiring models to interpret images and answer related questions.
-This capability has enabled remarkable advances in various domains, including medical image diagnosis~\cite{lin2023medical} and customer service support~\cite{cui2024survey}.
-Recently, due to the powerful visual-linguistic understanding and reasoning capabilities, Multimodal Large Language Models (\textbf{MLLMs})~\cite{liu2023visual,lin2024vila,wang2409qwen2,chen2024internvl} have provided a promising solution to conventional VQA tasks.
-For instance, LLaVA~\cite{liu2023visual} demonstrates strong zero-shot performance on commonsense VQA by leveraging pre-trained visual encoders for image representation alongside the reasoning capabilities of large language models (LLMs).
-Despite notable advancements, MLLMs face critical limitations in knowledge-intensive VQA scenarios~\cite{mensink2023encyclopedic,chen2023can} (termed \textbf{knowledge-based VQA}), particularly those requiring encyclopedic knowledge, long-tail factual recall, or contextual reasoning beyond immediate visual inputs.
-As illustrated in Figure~\ref{fig:motivation} (a), when queried about the latest renovation date of a stadium, typical MLLMs exhibit two characteristic failure modes: generating plausible but factually incorrect responses or refusing to answer altogether.
+Visual Question Answering (VQA)~\cite{antol2015vqa,goyal2017making} is a challenging task at the intersection of vision and language, requiring models to jointly interpret images and questions to produce accurate answers.
+This capability has supported applications in various domains, including medical image diagnosis~\cite{lin2023medical} and vision navigation~\cite{gordon2018iqa}.
+Benefiting from powerful vision-language understanding and reasoning capabilities, Multimodal Large Language Models (\textbf{MLLMs})~\cite{liu2024improved,wang2409qwen2,chen2024internvl,wu2024deepseek} have provided a promising solution to conventional VQA tasks.
+For instance, LLaVA~\cite{liu2024improved} demonstrates strong zero-shot performance on commonsense VQA by integrating a pre-trained visual encoder for image representation with a large language model (LLM)~\cite{touvron2023llama} for answer reasoning.
+Despite notable advancements, MLLMs face critical limitations in \textbf{knowledge-based VQA} scenarios~\cite{mensink2023encyclopedic,chen2023can}, also referred to as knowledge-intensive VQA in prior work, particularly those requiring encyclopedic knowledge, long-tail facts, or contextual reasoning beyond immediate visual inputs.
+As illustrated in Figure~\ref{fig:motivation} (a), when queried about the latest renovation date of a stadium, MLLMs exhibit two characteristic failure modes: generating plausible but factually incorrect responses or refusing to answer altogether.
 These issues stem from the scarcity of relevant knowledge in MLLMs' training corpus and the inherent difficulty of memorizing low-frequency facts~\cite{chen2023can}.